-Given that your website is the key thing being linked to via search engines, it’s essential that it becomes the centre-piece of your marketing strategy.
+Given that your website is the key thing being linked to via search engines, it’s essential that it becomes the centerpiece of your hair salon marketing strategy.

 Use a free tool like Website Grader to make sure your site is firing on all cylinders.

-Indeed, if we jump on the site, we can see that Hair Definitions is pretty well optimised:
+Indeed, if we jump on the site, we can see that Hair Definitions is pretty well optimized:

 The page performance is slow, but their page loads quickly and, crucially, it is fully SEO’d.

 Just post your URL in the search field at the top of the page to find out how to improve your site.